lixiaoyu2000/Poly-MOT/README.md

 #### Download 3D detector

 We strongly recommend that you download the detector file `.json` from official websites of Pioneer detector works ([CenterPoint](https://github.com/tianweiy/CenterPoint), etc.).
+In online tracking, we need to use detector files in `.json` format.

 #### Prepare the token table for online inference